sutta » mn » Majjhima Nikāya 125

 Tamenaṁ uparipabbate ṭhito sahāyako heṭṭhimapabbatapādaṁ orohitvā taṁ sahāyakaṁ bāhāyaṁ gahetvā uparipabbataṁ āropetvā muhuttaṁ assāsetvā evaṁ vadeyya:

 So their friend would come down from the peak, take their friend by the arm, and make them climb to the peak.
-After giving them a moment to catch their breath, they’d say,
+After giving them a while to catch their breath, they’d say,

 ‘yaṁ, samma, kiṁ tvaṁ passasi uparipabbate ṭhito’ti?